 Please Note: The law provides that the FBI Criminal Background Check may be replaced for minor children (referees who are and will be 14-17 years old for the year) by a signed (by parent or guardian) and notarized affidavit attesting that the child has not committed any of the disqualifying crimes.
 If you are turning 18 years of age in 2021 you will need a FBI Clearance.

 1. PA State Police Criminal Record Check (PATCH)

 - This background check may be completed online at https://epatch.state.pa.us/.

 - The PATCH background check costs approximately $22 and requires a credit card for processing.

 - Select “Submit a New Record Check” and accept the Terms and Conditions

 - Select Reason for a Request as “Employment” and complete the steps in the process.

 - The results for this check are generally returned immediately upon application through the internet.
-Save a copy of this clearance on your computer and print a copy to be mailed.
+Save a copy of this clearance on your computer.

 2. PA Child Abuse History Clearance through the PA Department of Human Services

 - The Child Abuse background check costs approximately $8 and requires a credit card for processing.